hobarthackerspace/hobarthackerspace.github.io/index.md

 3. A friendly atmosphere where people can learn and share knowledge.

 Attend our events to get to know us, or sign up with a corporate membership or an individual membership.
-There are many [membership benefits](/membership-benefits/)!

 Questions about Membership beyond the membership benefits listed above?
 Visit our FAQ, our community forum, attend an event, or feel free to